Sujal2308/OOPs/src/README.txt

 - JVM maintains a method table where each and every method signature persist within a class.
 - Two methods of same class must have distinct signatures

+//🚀🧑🏻‍🚀 Method Overriding
+- Also called as Runtime Polymorphism , late Binding , Dynamic polymorphism
+- Condition for method-overriding : Method Signature must be same.
+- In simple words ,  when child class is not satisfied with the parent class method implementation and hence child class provides its own version (implementation)of same method defined in parent class

+Note :
+- Static methods can't be overridden because if it is static then not associated with objects but runtime polymorphism focuses on object type
+- return type can be or can't be same(co-variant return)

+// Runtime time Polymorphism :
+- When method calls are resolved at runtime by the object type and not the reference type

+// Compile Time Polymorphism
+- When Multiple methods have the same name but different parameter lists, and the method call is resolved at compile time based on arguments.

+// Covariance return type :
+- Only applicable for objects and not primitives(int , float ,etc)
+- Return type of the overriding method (subclass) must be a subclass of the return type of overridden method (parent class)

+// Hashcode :  Every object has a unique id maintained by jvm
+ex: Object obj = new Object().hashcode()